 - My business is very small, do I really need insurance?
 Yes, you really need insurance.
 One report has shown that around 50 percent of small business owners haven’t bought insurance, either because they think they don’t need it or because they’re afraid of the cost.
 Regardless of the size of your business, you need coverage that will protect your livelihood from anything, whether it be damage to your home that prevents you from working, or a lawsuit because of problems with your product or service.

 - Does my car insurance cover the business materials that I store in my vehicle?
 Again, the answer is no. Your car insurance only covers your car, not any business inventory, equipment, tools or supplies that could be stolen or damaged while in your car.
 Also, if you’re using your vehicle for business purposes, you should let your insurance provider know.
+If a vehicle, like a van, is essential to your business, you should include it in your business insurance policy.
+If it is not covered, you can insure your van with one sure to make sure it’s protected just in case there are ever any problems that arise.

 - What kind of insurance does my business need?
 There are many types of insurance that protect small businesses; your specific needs will be dependent on your business.
 For example, professional liability insurance provides protection if you are sued for errors, omissions or negligence when providing professional services.
 Product liability will provide protection if your products are found to be defective or if they cause harm to someone using them.
 If you’re a sole proprietor, life insurance protects your family if something happens to you, since you will be personally liable for all the debts of your business.
 On the other hand, if you have partner and they pass away, partnership insurance will allow you to purchase their shares and continue running the business.